-It is time to harvest the fields they have been growing all summer to make sure there is lots of feed for their cows during the cold, wet winter!
+The turning of the leaves in early fall signal to dairy farmers that it is time to start havesting their crops.
+The crops they have been growing all summer are finally ready to be harvested so that their is enough feed for their cows to eat during the cold, wet winter!

 Once the harvesting of the fields is complete, farmers must keep their now bare fields top soiled.
 Farmers will spread fertilizing cow manure on their fields and then prepare the fields to be planted for the winter.
 This planting is called using a 'cover crop'.
 Farmers know they won't get much feed or yield from it from this planting but it guarantees that the field will be ready to grow some excellent feed in the Spring!